kyma-project/kyma/docs/04-operation-guides/security/all-02-authentication-in-kyma.md

 ## User authentication

-The identity federation in Kyma is managed through an [OpenID Connect](https://openid.net/connect/)-compliant identity provider.
+The identity federation in Kyma is managed through an [OpenID Connect (OIDC)](https://openid.net/connect/)-compliant identity provider.

 The diagram shows the user authentication flow: